tamoghnaojha/tamoghnaojha.github.io/_pages/about.md

 News
 =====
+* March 2025: Received research grant from TEXMiN Foundation (DST TIH).
+* February 2025: Serving as TPC for IEEE PIMRC 2025 and	VTC-Spring 2025.
 * January 2025: Joined the editorial board of Scientific Reports (Springer Nature).
 * December 2024: Mentor and host for ACM India Anveshan Setu program.
 * December 2024: Sreekar's work on `Scheduling in IEEE 802.15.4-DSME' accepted in IEEE WCNC 2025 to be held at Milan, Italy.